 UNL and UNMC students are admitted according to the following priority groups:

 Within each group, admittance will be done according to the date of application to the course (earlier applications have priority).
 Assessment of the student will be performed by the course co-organizers based upon a short project description by the student, which should be submitted together with the application to the course.
-The number of students accepted will be limited to 10 UNL and 10 KI students.
+The number of students accepted will be limited.

 Enrollment Process:

-UNL students must register for this course in their MyRED account.
-UNL Summer Session Early Registration begins March 11, 2013.
+UNL students must register for this course in MyRED account.
+UNL Summer Session Registration begins March 2024.
 Course number is BIOC998-590.

-UNMC students must complete an intercampus enrollment form online at www.unl.edu/gradstudies/prospective/steps#ic to register for this course.
-If you have any questions please contact Hannah Kahler at 402-472-3173 or email at hannah.kahler@unl.edu.
+UNMC students must complete an intercampus enrollment form online at https://www.unl.edu/gradstudies/academics/intercampus to register for this course.